jezinho22/teched-course-notes/102-notes/class-05.md

 TIL:
 + ! and tab gets a load of html set up by VSCode
++ *display: block* is default - block means full line occupied; *inline* means an element can share the line with other elements - like wrap text round image in Word etc. Ironically, for img the default is inline, and this mean it doesn't respond to margins - it needs to be inline-block
++ Definitely __write your html before your css__
 + Link to CSS like this and don't forget the rel=
 ```
 <html>